zth/vscode-reason-relay/README.md

 #### Make fragment inline

 With the cursor in a fragment definition, activate code actions and select `Make fragment inline`.
 The Relay directive for saying that this fragment should _always be unmasked wherever spread_ is added to the fragment.

+## Roadmap

+Here's a list of features (in no particular order of importance or scope size) that I'd like to add support for at some point:

+- "Diagnostics" like notifying the user about custom scalars that don't have proper definition in `relay.config.js`
+- Autosetup ReasonRelay in a project via VSCode (install packages, setup `bsconfig.json`, add needed files, etc)
+- Code action for inserting the `@connection` directive
+- Tie the extension together with the docs much more.
+Make it easy to open the relevant part of the docs depending on what you're doing.